 We continue the walk on the main street of the village, after a few minutes the marks turn us right, on a narrower street, which climb onto a small hill beside the cemetery of the village.
 If we turn back on this road, we can see the Ság-hegy (Ság Mountain) in the distance.
 Unfortunately the Blue Trail doesn’t go closer to this mountain, but we will meet with similar extinct volcanoes later, with the mountains of the Tapolcai-medence (Basin of Tapolca) at Lake Balaton.
-After the cemetery the asphalt surface finishes and the dirt road passes by the football pitch of the village and we hike it until the main road.
+After the cemetery the asphalt surface finishes and the dirt road passes by the football pitch of the village and we hike on it until the main road.

-We cross again the busy highway number 84, and go further on a narrow asphalt road, which begins on the other side of the highway.
+We cross again the busy highway number 84, and go farther on a narrow asphalt road, which begins on the other side of the highway.
 This road leads towards the Farkas-erdő (Farkas Forest, it means Wolf Forest) and we reach the Rózsáskerti forester’s lodge (Rózsáskerti eh.) after a few minutes.
 The lodge stands at the border of the forest beside the road.
 We can find the small steel box of the Blue Trail’s stamp on the fence of the forester’s lodge beside the road.

 After stamping we continue our hike on the asphalt road through the Farkas-erdő.
 After about 500 meters the marks of the Blue Trail leave the road and visit the tomb of the Scherg married couple on a short path.
-Lőrinc Schergwas a German forester, but he spent the bigger part of his life here, in Hungary and founded the Farkas-erdő with his work on the former grassy pastureland of Kisalföld (Little Hungarian Plain).
+Lőrinc Scherg was a German forester, but he spent the bigger part of his life here, in Hungary and founded the Farkas-erdő with his work on the former grassy pastureland of Kisalföld (Little Hungarian Plain).

-After the tomb the path go back onto the narrow asphalt road and here begins its four kilometers long, straight section.
+After the tomb the path go back onto the narrow asphalt road and here begins its four kilometers long, straight section across the forest.
 After a quarter an hour we reach the next place of interest: the clearing of Banya Trees (Letérés a Banya-fákhoz).
 The 300 years old oak trees felt down in 1995 in a huge storm, their remains lie on the grassy ground of the clearing.
 It is interesting, that they stood here on the grassy plain already 200 years before the establishment of the forest and they gave shad for the shepherds!

 If we continue the hike from the clearing, we will get to the former Hidegkúti forester’s lodge after an hour long walk (Hidegkúti vadászház és konferencia központ).
 The straight, narrow asphalt road finishes at the gate of the well-kept garden, we can see the big buildings of the new conference centre far among the oak trees.
 The small box of the Blue Trail’s stamp is located on the wooden fence after its corner, close to the gate.

 After stamping we continue the hike on dirt roads of cut-lines in the Farkas-erdő.
 We change our directions many times among the parts of the chessboard-like forest, sometimes we cross barriers of electric fences.
-Foresters protected the young trees with this type of fences against the animals of the forest.
+Foresters protect the young trees with this type of fences against the animals of the forest.
 We can operate these gates very easy with the isolated black handles of the electric lines (unhook them and after the crossing of the fence back).
 We reach the gravel road leading towards Káld village at the remains of the fallen Avasi Öreg Tölgy (Old Oak of Avas).
 It lies beside the wheel tracks and it is an interesting thing, that the diameter of the trunk is bigger, than the height of a grown man!
-We turn onto the gravel road after the fallen oak tree and get to Káld village after an hour.
+We turn onto the gravel road after the fallen oak tree and get to Káld village after an hour long walk.

 First we pass the football pitch and the cemetery of the settlement, later we reach the centre on the long and straight József Attila utca (József Attila Street).
 We turn right onto the main street, and arrive to the house of Korona Pub (Káld, Korona kocsma) after some steps.
 The metal box of the stamp is located on the wall in the pub, in front of the bar.
 If the pub is closed, there is another stamp in its box on the fence of the elementary school of the village (address: 1 Rákóczi Ferenc utca, Káld).
 After stamping we continue our walk and leave the village on the Rákóczi Ferenc utca (Rákóczi Ferenc Street), which is parallel with the József Attila utca, but our direction is opposite of the earlier, we go towards southwest now.

 We enter the forest again, but after a half an hour we reach the grassy fields.
-The wheel tracks go further in a straight line, but here we have to turn left here (Útelágazás a mezők szélén), towards south onto hardly visible wheel tracks.
+The wheel tracks go further in a straight line, but we have to turn left here (Útelágazás a mezők szélén), towards south onto hardly visible wheel tracks.
 These tracks cross the field and reach again a forest after twenty minutes.
 Here we turn onto a wide gravel road and climb a small hill in the forest.
 After a shallow col we climb another hill, later the road turns towards south and leaves the woods.
 We reach a wide, cultivated area, our straight dirt road crosses it, and after a half an hour long walk the first houses of Hosszúpereszteg village appear in front of us.
 We go along the Arany János utca (Arany János Street) and ten minutes later we get to the busy main road number 8.
 We have to cross it in the junction, unfortunately there isn’t any crosswalk here!
 The street of the settlement continues on the other side of the highway and we reach the Catholic church of the village soon (Hosszúpereszteg, Tar vendéglő).
 The grey steel box of the stamp is located on the fence of the church.

 We turn left here onto the worn asphalt road and get to the minor road between Ötvös and Szalapa villages after a ten minutes long walk.
 We turn onto that road, cross the railway on a bridge, and after some hundred steps we turn left onto wheel track, which leads into the Dergecsi-erdő (Dergecsi Forest).
 We can find the stamp of the Blue Trail on an oak tree standing on the right side of the tracks after a few dozen steps (Ötvös, Külső-erdő, pecsételőhely).
 After stamping we cross this forest patch on its cut-lines, after about a half an hour we will reach another asphalt road at the far side of the woods.

 This asphalt road follows the border of the forest, later it reaches the cultivated fields.
 If we have good luck and the weather is clean enough, we can notice the far Castle of Sümeg, if we see in south-eastern direction!
 After one kilometer we turn right from the asphalt road onto a straight dirt road, which crosses the fields.
 We will reach another asphalt road after a half an hour long walk, here we turn left onto it and walk towards the distant houses of Mihályfa village.
 We go only a few hundred steps on asphalt, still before the village turn left, onto another dirt road and continue the walk among the fields.
-Now we are on the original, bare plains of the Kisalföld, the whole county was similar before the planting of the forests!
+Now we are on the original, bare plain of the Kisalföld, the whole county was similar before the planting of the forests!
 If we turn round, our look can’t find any obstacle until the far horizon!